 The scale of the longer term negative impacts of the pandemic on mental health and wellbeing, both direct and indirect, remains unclear.
-They are expected to be significant however.
+They are expected to be significant however, and we are now seeing a significant increase in mental illness, and exacerbation of existing ill health.
 Issues such as anxiety and depression are expected to become more prevalent, particularly as negative economic effects impact on employment; trauma caused directly by treatment for COVID in Intensive Care Units is also a risk, and it is also being reported that people presenting to services are experiencing a greater acuity of symptoms, suggesting that people are not accessing services as early as previously.